-SUMMARY: Section 343 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act)1 provides that, on a temporary basis, the NCUA Board shall fully insure the net amount that any member or depositor at an insured credit union maintains in a noninterest-bearing transaction account.
-Although this insurance coverage is self-implementing, and therefore already in place, this proposed rule: (1)
+SUMMARY: Section 343 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act)1 provides that, on a temporary basis, NCUA shall fully insure the net amount that any member or depositor at an insured credit union maintains in a noninterest-bearing transaction account.
+Although this insurance coverage is self-implementing, and therefore already in place, this final rule: (1) clarifies the definition of the term "noninterest-bearing transaction account;" (2) provides that this new insurance coverage is separate from, and in addition to, other coverage provided in NCUA's share insurance rules; and (3) imposes certain notice and disclosure requirements.